 Bottom Line: This evaporative cooling fan uses water to physically cool the air that flows through it.

 The evaporative cooling feature actually operates like an air conditioner.
 Fill the air conditioner fan’s tank with water and let it run.
 The fan will suck in air, use water evaporation to cool the air, and disperse cold air into your room.
+You can also add ice to the tank for even more cooling power!

 - Ability to add ice to the water